 Samantha "Sam" Slater -Dance Instructor

-Samantha “Sam” Slater was born in Winfield, KS raised in Topeka, KS.
+Samantha “Sam” Slater was born in Winfield, KS and raised in Topeka, KS.
 As a first generation Asian-American in a single parent home, Sam found solace in dance, theatre, and cheer throughout her childhood.
-She started dance at age 3 and joined Ballet Midwest at age 12 up and performed in well known classical ballets production such as The Nutcracker, Sleeping Beauty, Giselle, Cinderella, and La Boutique Fantasque up until she graduated high school.
+She began dancing at age 3, joined Ballet Midwest at age 12 and performed in well known classical ballets production such as The Nutcracker, Sleeping Beauty, Giselle, Cinderella, and La Boutique Fantasque up until she graduated high school.
 During that same era she was very active in her local theatre community performing various shows such as Peter Pan, Cinderella, and Little Shop of Horrors.
 She also cheered for her high school and competed as well.
-After graduating high school 2007, Sam received a dance scholarship at Barton County where she competed nationally at the National Dance Association in Daytona, FL and placed top 10 out of many other Division II dance teams.
-During her time in college she started teaching at a local dance studio in her college town which jump started her career as a dance teacher.
-In 2012 she danced for a professional cheerleading for a pro arena football team Kansas Koyotes, which also assisted choreographing as well.
-Sam will be approaching her 11th year in teaching this year.
+After graduating high school in 2007, Sam received a dance scholarship at Barton County where she competed nationally at the National Dance Association in Daytona, FL and placed top 10 out of many other Division II dance teams.
+During her time in college she started teaching at a local dance studio which jump started her career as a dance teacher.
+In 2012 she danced and assisted with the choreography for the Kansas Koyotes, a professional arena football team.
+This will be Sam's 12th year as a teacher.
 She has experience in teaching Ballet, Jazz, Lyrical, Musical Theatre, Hip Hop, Acro, and competition coaching.

 Cerina Trapp - Dance Instructor

 Cerina Trapp has spent most of her life dancing.
 She joined Lisa Allen’s Dance Works when she was 4 years old and spent the next 16 years of her life at the studio.
 She began competing at the age of 7 and won many awards including platinum solo awards and a call back performance for her solo (choreographed by Lexie Fortenberry) in 2011 at Cathy Roe’s Ultimate Dance Competition.
 Cerina did a summer intensive with Laurie Picinich-Byrd at the Florida Ballet and danced in their production of The Nutcracker; she also performed as the Snow Queen in a local production of The Nutcracker.
-She attended Douglas Anderson School of the Arts for her freshman and part of her sophomore year.
-During her years at Lisa Allen’s Dance Works she has worn many hats including being a teacher during the 2012 dance year and is excited to return to the place she has spent the majority of her life doing what she loves.
+She attended Douglas Anderson School of the Arts for her freshman and part of her sophomore years.
+During her years at Lisa Allen’s Dance Works, she has worn many hats.
+She began teaching during the 2012 dance year and after a short hiatus was excited to return to the place she has spent the majority of her life doing what she loves.
 While no one dance form is better than the other, Cerina is versed in them all and lyrical and hip hop rank as her favorites.

-Lexie is a Graduate of DA School of the Arts and has traveled London, Scotland & France on talent scholarships.
-She has trained in the Art of Dance since the age of 2, assistant teacher at the age of 11 and student teacher/choreographer by the age of 13.
+Lexie is a Graduate of Douglas Anderson School of the Arts and has traveled to London, Scotland, and France on talent scholarships.
+She has trained in the Art of Dance since the age of 2, became an assistant teacher at the age of 11, and student teacher/choreographer by the age of 13.
 Lexie has won numerous awards for her innovative choreography.